thisis0xczar/FrogPost/docs/README.md

 - **Analysis fails**: Check browser console for error details
 - **Auto Pilot not scanning**: Ensure endpoints are not in the ignored list and haven't been scanned already
 - **URL Upload fails**: Verify file format (one URL per line, plain text)
+- **Show Full not working**: Ensure the original tab with the message is still open

 ---